Ekeggg/streamlit-project/README.md

 # Overview

 This streamlit application displays the results of a clustering analysis of temperature anomalies based on ENSO conditions (El Niño and La Niña).
-On the map, multiple clusters are shown with different colors. scikit-learn's K-means clustering was used for this clustering analysis.
+On the map, multiple clusters are shown with different colors, where each point on the graph represents a coordinate point in the dataset. scikit-learn's K-means clustering was used for this clustering analysis.

 # Data